matthew-humphrey/nmssavetool/README.md

 nmssavetool

-  -c, --inventory-groups    (Default: exosuit ship freighter vehicle container) What inventories to recharge.
+  -c, --inventory-groups    (Default: exosuit ship multitool freighter vehicle) Which inventories to recharge.

   -b, --backup-dir          If provided, will write the selected game-save to a decrypted JSON file in the
                             specified directory.